Brainchip-Inc/akida_examples/doc/model_zoo_performance.rst

 =====================

 | The Brainchip `akida_models <https://pypi.org/project/akida-models>`__ package offers a set of pre-built
-  akida compatible models (e.g MobileNet, AkidaNet, ViT), pretrained weights for those models and training scripts.
+  akida compatible models (e.g MobileNet, AkidaNet), pretrained weights for those models and training scripts.
 Please refer to the `model zoo API reference <./api_reference/akida_models_apis.html#model-zoo>`__ for a complete list of the available models.